- UCAS course code

 The course is ten weeks long with ten topics covered.

-Students will receive feedback on non-assessed work.
+Students will receive feedback on non-assessed work and formative online discussions.

 Suggested Background Readings